redound/phalcon-rest/README.md

 ````

 ## Skeleton application ##
-You can use the skeleton as base for your project.
+You can use the [skeleton application](https://github.com/olivierandriessen/phalcon-rest-skeleton) as base for your project.
 But you can use it as an example to set it up yourself too.

 ## Documentation ##
 Documentation is on it's way.
 For now, i recommend you to read the source of the skeleton application.